RedisLabs/redislabs-docs/content/kubernetes/re-clusters/redis-on-flash.md

 ## Enable Redis on Flash feature

-Redis on Flash support with Kubernetes is currently in preview.
+Redis on Flash support with Kubernetes is in preview.
 To enable this feature, set an environment variable with the name `ENABLE_ALPHA_FEATURES` to `True` in either the `redis-enterprise-operator` pod spec or the `operator-environment-config` ConfigMap.

 ## Create a Redis Enterprise cluster